Follow these steps to run a compliant delivery service in California with Point of Sale software solution Meadow

 Pass the DCC Inspection

-Before issuing your cannabis delivery license, the California Department of Cannabis Control (DCC) will conduct an inspection to confirm your operations meet state regulations.
+Before issuing your cannabis delivery license, the DCC will conduct an inspection to confirm your operations meet state regulations.

 Key areas of focus include: